DIY Halloween Costume: the Harry Potter Robe

-Get ready for Halloween with this Harry Potter Robe pattern for all sizes!
-And if you can find cheap fabric, you can make this robe for about 10 dollar, including the patch which I got for 3 dollars on Etsy.
-You know that the luxury store bought robes are sold at 80 dollars!
+Get ready for Halloween with this free Harry Potter Robe pattern for all sizes!
+And if you can find cheap fabric, you can make this wizard robe for about $10, including the patch which I got for $3 on Etsy.
+You know that the luxury, store-bought wizard robes are sold at $80!

-So they want to be Harry Potter and Ginny Weasley or Fred Weasley and Luna Lovegood.. :-) Whatever character they choose..
-If they go to school at Hogwarts, they need a school uniform and the most important part of that uniform is the cape.. the wizard robe!
-The robes are black, the lining depends on the house the student belongs to.
-My kids only want to be with Gryffindor so wine red and black are our family’s colors.
+I have two Harry Potter fans in my house, and my husband and I have also read the books and seen all the movies :-).
+We went to Scotland this summer, took a ride on the Harry Potter steam train across that beautiful bridge and it triggered our children’s fascination again for the Wizarding World and the Hogwarts School of Witchcraft and Wizardry.
+So, they wanted to dress up as Harry Potter and Ginny Weasley or Fred Weasley and Luna Lovegood. :-) Whatever character they choose… And of course, if they go to school at Hogwarts, they need a school uniform, and the most important part of that uniform is the wizard robe!
+The robes are black and the lining color depends on the house the student belongs to.
+My kids only want to be in Gryffindor, so wine red and black are our family’s colors.

-I looked around for a pattern and with the help of a free Burda project description (the link is at the end of this post) I made you a zero waste pattern.
-Really !
+I looked around for a wizard robe pattern and with the help of a free Burda project description (the link is at the end of this post), I made you a zero-waste, Harry Potter robe pattern.
+Really!
 No printing needed.
 I tried to explain as clearly as possible how to measure and draw the pattern directly on your fabric.

-The pieces are really big so I did a little work on the floor because my cutting table isn’t big enough.
-So if you are up for it, put on some comfy pants, clear out some space and go down :-)
+The pieces are really big, so I did a little work on the floor because my cutting table isn’t big enough.
+So if you are up for it, put on some comfy pants, clear out some space and go down. :-) You’re going to love how easy this wizard robe pattern is.

 Black synthetic lightweight fabric (polyester):